 Here are the best and easiest ways to save on electricity

-Never leave the lights on in a room
+Never leave the lights on in a room (or anywhere)

 If you aren’t in the room, why is the light on?
 Why spend electricity to illuminate a room for no one?
 This is the most simple electricity saving tip available.